MRZ code extraction from visa and passport documents using convolutional neural networks: Methodology

 \subsection{Loss functions}

-MEAST(coarse) and MEAST(fine) are trained separately with the same loss function as follows:
+MRZSpotter (coarse) and MRZSPotter (fine) are trained separately with the same loss function:

 where $L_{s}$ is the loss for score map, $L_{g}$ is the loss for geometry, $L_{c}$ is the loss for character classification.
 In our experiment, we set $\lambda_{g}$ and $\lambda_{c}$ to be 1.
-For the loss of score map, we used dice loss:
+For the loss of score map, we used dice loss instead of the balanced cross-entropy loss as adopted by EAST \cite{zhou2017} due to its higher performance as reported in \cite{east1}:

 where $s_{x}$ and $s_{x}^{*}$ are predicted score and ground truth score, respectively.
 For the geometry loss, we adopt the intersection over union (IoU) loss and rotation angle loss as in EAST \cite{zhou2017}: